mattvenn/python-workshop/demos/twitter/README.md

 * go to details tab, and click the 'create my access token' button
 * copy the consumer key and secret, and the access token and secret into your program

 # Requirements

-* Linux/Mac: - sudo pip install twython
+the twython module.

-* Windows: use pip win to install twython
+For installation instructions see the [Library Readme](../README.md)